fiscafusca/cloud_simulator/README.md

 - Again, you will be asked to select a configuration file to run the desired simulation, follow the instructions above for IntelliJ IDEA
 ## Project Structure

 The project has been developed both in Scala and Java.
-The simulations and the tests have been written in Scala, while the extensions of the CloudSim classes are written in Java.
+The simulation and the test files have been written in Scala, while the extensions of the CloudSim classes are written in Java.
 A configuration file is provided for each simulation.

 ### Scala